 There are no known Species at Risk.

-There are approximately 323 residential structures on the lake and at least 5 resorts and other than property on islands, there are no boat access only dwellings on this lake.
+There are approximately 485 properties on the lake (2014) and at least 5 resorts and other than property on islands, there are no boat access only dwellings on this lake.
 The Hungry Lake Conservation Reserve is located on the southern shore and includes several large islands.

 Read Big Gull Lake State of the Lake Reports